dxw/playbook/src/working-here/pay-pension-and-benefits.md

 Jury duty leave is generally paid for each day (or part thereof) that you are required to attend Court -

-- if you are required to complete Jury Service dxw will pay your normal salary less £64.95 per day.
+* if you are required to complete Jury Service dxw will pay your normal salary less £64.95 per day.
 Once you have completed your Jury Service you are able to claim £64.95 towards your loss of earnings, and any care or childcare outside of your usual arrangements [here](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/687809/certificate-of-loss-eng.pdf)
-- dxw will re-consider the payment amount if an individual is on a case that exceeds 4 weeks.
+* dxw will re-consider the payment amount if an individual is on a case that exceeds 4 weeks.
 This amount will be reviewed by Directors and a decision will be made with the individual

-Let your line manager or HR manager know as soon as you are able that you have been requested for Jury Service with a copy of your jury summons
+Let your line manager or the People team know as soon as you are able that you have been requested for Jury Service with a copy of your jury summons

 ## Parental leave

-We’re aware that there is a lot to take in here - please come and talk to the HR People Manager if you have questions about anything (when you’re ready).
+We’re aware that there is a lot to take in here - please come and talk to the People team if you have questions about anything (when you’re ready).

 While many terms around parental leave are gendered, gender is not a factor in what leave you are entitled to from dxw.
 What matters is whether you, or your